vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

-The _file_ mode, or the _append file_ mode.
-It allows you to add a file (as a buffer) to the current tab.
+The _file_ mode, or the _file append_ mode.
+It allows you to _add_ a file (as a buffer) to the current tab.
 In other words, it opens files from the current project directory.
-Always the current working directory is considered here.
+Notice, only the current working directory is considered here.
 The plugin tries to estimate if the contents of the current directory can be considered as a valid project.
 It looks for so called _project root markers_.
 The markers are usually repository directories or files like `.git`.
-If there is no presence of such root makers, the plugin will ask you if the current directory should be permanently considered as a project root.
+If there is no presence of such root makers, the plugin will ask you whether the current directory should be permanently considered as a project root.
 This will prevent you from accidental loading root of i.e. your home directory, as it would be really time consuming and rather pointless.

-For the first time (or after some file/directory changing actions) the file list is populated with data.
-Sometimes, for a very large project this could be time consuming (I've noticed a lag for a project with over 2200 files).
+For the first time (or after some disk operations) the file list is populated with data.
+Sometimes, for a very large project this could be quite time consuming (I've noticed a lag for a project with over 2200 files).
 After that, the content of the current working directory is cached and available immediately.
+All the time you can force plugin to refresh the list with the `r` key.

 ##### Keys Reference